finlayLtd/iTyphoons/README.md

 ❤️ **I'm passionate about:**

-I am blockchain developer
+I am Full Stack & Blockchain developer
- I have 6+ years of experience writing blockchain web apps that span consumer productivity software to mission-critical financial trading platforms.
+ I have 6+ years of experience writing Full Stack web apps that span consumer productivity software to mission-critical financial trading platforms.
 I have extensive knowledge of smart contract, front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Redux.
-As a full stack developer, my main programming language is Javascript, Solidty, Rust, Python.
-I have good experience with ❤️Rust❤️, Solidity, Web3, ❤️React.js❤️, Ethers, Python, Openzepplin.
-Particularly Solidity and Rust is my ❤️ framework and also I have rich experenice on React Framework(MERN), Truffle.
+As a full stack developer, my main programming language is Javascript, Solidty, PHP, Python.
+I have good experience with ❤️Next.js❤️, Solidity, Web3, ❤️React.js❤️, Ethers, Python, Openzepplin.
+Particularly Recat and Vue is my ❤️ framework and also I have rich experenice on React Framework(MERN), Truffle.
 Including framwork that said above, I have done 10+ web site with MERN, Nuxt, Next, Web3, Ethers.

 I have also strong technical understanding of various machine learning algorithms, including Neural networks and Deep learning.
 ### About Me